Digital Driver Licence

 What happens if I use my digital driver licence at venues for check in?

-Some licensed hospitality and gaming venues will be able to scan your digital driver licence for venue check in, just as they currently scan your physical driver licence card using an ID scanner.
+Some licensed hospitality and gaming venues will be able to scan your digital driver licence for venue check in, just as they currently scan your plastic driver licence card using an ID scanner.
 If you consent to have your digital driver licence scanned at a venue, scanners and venues will collect your image, name, birth date, address, licence number, type and expiry date.
 Scanners and venues store this information from 30 days and up to 7 years.
 It may be disclosed to police for law enforcement purposes.

-If you have a combined digital licence (e.g. a full licence for one licence type and a learner permit for another), the colour of your digital licence may be different from the colour of your physical card.
+If you have a combined digital licence (e.g. a full licence for one licence type and a learner permit for another), the colour of your digital licence may be different from the colour of your plastic card.

 Frequently Asked Questions (FAQs)